Traveling to and in Bern, plus city map

 The pros and cons of Bern

-These are reasons to visit Bern, or to use it as a base town for your day trips:
+These are reasons why you should consider visiting Bern, or using it as a base town for your day trips:

-- The mountains can be reached within an hour by train.
-So Bern is a good base if you want to combine a city trip with occasional day trips to the Alps.
+- The Bernese Alps can be reached within an hour by train.
+So Bern is a good base if you want to combine a city trip with occasional day trips to higher mountains.

-- If you want to visit the Alps on a daily basis we advise picking a base town closer to the mountains such as Thun, Interlaken, Lucerne, or one of the villages in the Jungfrau Region.
+- If you want to visit the Alps on a daily basis, it’s better to pick a base town closer to the mountains such as Thun, Interlaken, Lucerne, or one of the villages in the Jungfrau Region.

 - If you prefer peace and quiet, a village can be a better choice than the vibrant town center of Bern.